eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 #### 4.4.3 Remote presentation flows

-#### 4.4.3.1 Introduction
+##### 4.4.3.1 Introduction

 Remote transaction flows are use cases in which the Relying Party Instance is remote from the User and the User device.
 The Relying Party Instance requests data to the Wallet Unit over the internet, using a browser.
 These use cases can be further distinguished in same-device flows, in which the browser is running on the same device as the Wallet Unit, and cross-device flows, where the browser is on a different device.

 Remote presentation flows come with a number of challenges that are not present for proximity flows:

 1. **Secure Cross-Device Flows**: Cross-device flows are vulnerable to phishing and relay attacks, necessitating enhanced security measures.
-Proximity checks, managed by the mobile operating system, can mitigate these the risks derived by these vulnerabilities by leveraging built-in security features to verify the authenticity of interactions, ensuring they are both secure and reliable.
+Proximity checks, managed by the operating system of the User device, can mitigate these the risks derived by these vulnerabilities by leveraging built-in security features to verify the authenticity of interactions, ensuring they are both secure and reliable.
-2. **Wallet Unit Selection**: In remote flows, where interactions do not originate from the Wallet Unit, Users may encounter difficulties in selecting and invoking the appropriate Wallet Instance to fulfill a specific presentation request, particularly when multiple Wallet Units are present on the device.
-A unified interface provided by the web browser and the mobile operating system can streamline this process, offering a seamless and intuitive User experience.
+2. **Wallet Unit Selection**: In remote flows, where interactions do not originate from the Wallet Unit, Users may encounter difficulties in selecting and invoking the appropriate Wallet Instance to fulfil a specific presentation request, particularly when multiple Wallet Units are present on the device.
+A unified interface provided by the web browser and the device operating system can streamline this process, offering a seamless and intuitive User experience.
 3. **Invocation Mechanism**: Establishing a communication channel between the Wallet Unit and the remote Relying Party Instance presents challenges due to inconsistent invocation methods.
 One approach considered by standardisation bodies involves using custom URI schemes, such as "mdoc://" or "openid4vp://".
-In this approach, the mobile operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
+In this approach, the device operating system would trigger the Wallet Unit when the Relying Party Instance requests a connection via a custom URI.
 Another approach is the use of domain-bound universal links (a.k.a. app links).
 However, relying on custom URI schemes or universal links introduces variability in User